Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 🚫 Never:

-• Ask only “happy” patients – Selective solicitation is unethical and violates Google/Yelp terms
+• Ask only “happy” clients – Selective solicitation is unethical and violates Google/Yelp terms

-• Write or “suggest” wording for reviews – This can be considered manipulation
+• Write or “suggest” wording for feedbacks – This can be considered manipulation

-• Delete or retaliate against negative feedback – This can backfire and draw more scrutiny
+• Delete or retaliate against negative review – This can backfire and draw more scrutiny

 📌 Tip: If a patient shares PHI in a public review, that’s their choice.
 But you cannot confirm or repeat it in your response.